leesahanders/Shiny_Rmarkdown_Rendererer_Example/README.md

-## Using a Shiny app for passing in more dynamic parameters to render an rmarkdown document
+## Shiny app for rendering an rmarkdown

 ### Reference